 “What gets measured gets managed.”

-A multi-trillion dollar wellness industry has sprung up to help you live better.
+A multi-trillion dollar self-development industry that spans health, wellness, education, and other fields exists to help you live better.
 Some organizations are great at what they do; some are not.
 It’s extremely hard for anyone to know the difference between the two.
 Good data and analysis can help with that problem.

 You deserve more

-Many wellness organizations suggest their products and services are effective by offering glowing testimonials, cherry picked from their best customers, clients, and consumers.
+Many organizations imply their products and services are effective by offering glowing testimonials, cherry picked from their best customers, clients, and consumers.
 Unfortunately, anecdotes are not good evidence.
 They tell you very little about the actual effectiveness of the product or service.
 And next to nothing about its cost-effectiveness.

 Show me the data

-How do you know how much you actually grew from that workshop you took or book you read?
+How do you know how much you actually grew from that workshop you took, book you read or coach you worked with?
 Was it worth the cost for you?
-To find out, at the bare minimum you’ll need:
+To find out, at the bare minimum you’ll need the following: